Mube01/4k-labs-vue/readme.md

     [ ] add busy loading while fetching data from the backend\
     [x] update profile from anoter page\
     [x] update project name and description\
-    [.] delete token for the admin\
+    [x] delete token for the admin\
     [x] update gourp members interactivley\
-    [ ] show response for the user for every fetch request
+    [x] show response for the user for every fetch request